Course Catalog

 2 units

 Tailored to graduate students' interests among topics involving research and scholarship in sociocultural approaches to development, methods for research design, data collection, coding, and analysis, and preparing and reviewing grant proposals and journal manuscripts.
 Multiple-term course; students receive 6 credits in the third quarter of attendance; the performance evaluation and grade submitted for the final quarter applies to all three quarters.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.
 May be repeated for credit.

 PSYC 290C